What are mosquito bites?

 - Chikungunya: Found in Africa, North and South America, Asia, Europe and the Indian subcontinent, chikungunya is a virus transmitted by the Aedes aegypti mosquito.
 Symptoms of this virus include fever, joint and muscle pain, headache, nausea, tiredness and a rash.

 - Zika: Found in Africa, North and South America, Asia and the Pacific region, Zika is a virus transmitted by the Aedes aegypti and Aedes albopictus mosquito.
 Once a person is infected, the virus can be transmitted from person to person through sex.
 Zika symptoms include a mild fever, headache, joint and muscle pain, a skin rash and irritated eyes.
-Zika can also impact an unborn child if the mother is infected while pregnant.
+If a pregnant person is infected with Zika, the virus can impact the developing fetus.

 - Dengue: Found in Africa, North and South America, Asia and Europe, dengue is a virus transmitted by the Aedes aegypti mosquito.
 The symptoms of dengue are similar to the flu.
 Other symptoms include fever, headache, joint and muscle pain and nausea.

 - West Nile virus: Found in Africa, North America, West Asia, Europe and the Middle East, West Nile virus is transmitted by the Culex mosquito.
 West Nile virus can be fatal.
 Symptoms of the most severe version of the virus can include headache, fever, a stiff neck, confusion, coma, convulsions and weakness of the muscles.

 - Malaria: Found in sub-Saharan Africa, malaria is a virus transmitted by the anopheles mosquito.
 Symptoms of malaria can include fever, headache and vomiting.
 Malaria can be fatal.

 - Yellow fever: Found in Africa and Latin America, yellow fever is a virus transmitted by the Aedes aegypti mosquito.
 Symptoms of yellow fever can include fever, headache, muscle and back pain, lack of appetite and vomiting.
 Yellow fever can be fatal.

 Who is at risk of being bitten by mosquitoes?

 Mosquitoes bite anyone.
 However, some factors might prompt mosquito bites.
 These include:

 - Wearing dark-colored clothing.